 These toxins can also be found in milk and milk products due to their potential presence in feed for ruminants.

 But don’t panic just yet.
-Food producers do a lot of work to reduce mould formation and have many steps in their production process to remove or reduce dangerous levels in products.
+Food producers do a lot of work to reduce mould formation.
+They have many steps in their production process to remove or reduce dangerous levels in products.

 However, with sprawling supply chains that span countries with varying food standards, paired with recent increases in food fraud, the risk of compromised products reaching the customer is increasing.

-Products of particular risk of aflatoxin contamination are olive oil, rapeseed oil and derivative products that are made using them.
+Products of particular risk of aflatoxin contamination are olive oil, rapeseed oil and their derivative products.
 Food companies diligently and stringently mitigate against counterfeiting by using risk-based testing to flush out and deter fraud.

-The concentration of these toxins is determined using enzyme-linked immunosorbent assay (ELISA) testing but the gold standard test is liquid chromatography tandem mass spectrometry (LC/MS/MS).
+The concentration of these toxins is determined using enzyme-linked immunosorbent assay (ELISA) testing.
+However, the gold standard test is liquid chromatography tandem mass spectrometry (LC/MS/MS).

 LC/MS/MS earns the accolade by being less prone to false positives and false negatives as well as giving a definitive concentration.
-ELISA can at best delay production, that can have serious economic consequences, and at worst miss these compounds entering the food chain, that obviously have serious health risk consequences.
+ELISA can delay production and that can have serious economic consequences.
+Or, even worse, it can miss these compounds entering the food chain with serious health risk consequences.